 When performing uncertainty analysis, it is important to calculate the degrees of freedom associated with the estimation of uncertainty.
-However, determining the total degrees of freedom is not simply the summation of the independently calculated degrees of freedom.
-Instead, we must use the Welch Satterthwaite approximation equation to calculate the effective degrees of freedom.
-In this article, we will introduce you to the Welch Satterthwaite approximation equation and show you how to apply it to your analysis.
+However, determining the total degrees of freedom is not simply adding together all of your independently calculated degrees of freedom.
+Instead, you must use the Welch Satterthwaite approximation equation to calculate the effective degrees of freedom.
+In this article, you will be introduced to the Welch Satterthwaite approximation equation and learn how to apply it in your uncertainty analysis.

 Degrees of Freedom

 Before getting ahead of ourselves, it is important to address degrees of freedom.
 In statistics, degrees of freedom is the number of values in the final calculation which are free to vary.
 In other words, it is the number of ways or dimensions an independent value can move without violating constraints.

 To calculate degrees of freedom, subtract the number of relations from the number of observations.
 For determining the degrees of freedom for a sample mean or average, you need to subtract one (1) from the number of observations, n.

 Take a look at the image below to see the degrees of freedom formula.

 Now that I have explained degrees of freedom, let’s look at effective degrees of freedom and the Welch Satterthwaite approximation equation.

 When performing uncertainty analysis, you evaluate and combine multiple uncertainty components characterized by various probability distributions.
 Typically, this complex process causes the degrees of freedom to be inappropriate or undefined.
 Therefore, you need to calculate the effective or equivalent degrees of freedom, for inference purposes, to approximate the actual degrees of freedom.

 This is accomplished using the Welch Satterthwaite equation.
 Essentially, it pools the degrees of freedom to give you an approximated average.